-Take advantage of our extensive industry knowledge, knowing we are competent in the work we do and in satisfying our customers.
 We get the job done right the first time and offer our 100% Satisfaction Guarantee.
-Our service technicians are qualified, certified, and experienced in troubleshooting and solving problems on all brands of furnaces, we also work on heat pumps, gas and liquid propane equipment and devices.
+Our service technicians are qualified, certified, and experienced.
+In addition to troubleshooting for all brands of furnaces, we also work on heat pumps, gas and liquid propane equipment and devices.
 You name it, we service it!

 - Clean and replace parts that are worn out